Services

 1. Data Provisioning

 Data as a Service (DaaS) providers offer access to a diverse range of datasets, often sourced from various channels such as public databases, proprietary sources, or data aggregators.
 This addresses specific data needs that may be challenging to fulfill independently.
-Businesses mostly lack the tools, expertise, or direct access to required data, DaaS providers streamline the process.
+When a business lacks the tools, expertise, or direct access to the data it needs, a DaaS provider handles collection and delivery.

 These services eliminate the complexities of permissions and data collection, allowing businesses to focus on deriving insights and value from the acquired datasets.